 - The plan must show conservatory parking spaces, gardens, garages, etc.

-# Why Choose MLP to Create Your Lease Plans?
+# Why Choose MLP To Create Your Lease Plans?

-MLP is a renowned local CAD Drawing Company in UK that specializes in providing the residential market with architectural CAD Draft and Site Survey services.
+MLP is a renowned local CAD Drawing Services Company in UK that specializes in providing the residential market with architectural CAD Draft and Site Survey services.
 We are a UK based company with years of professional experience to endorse our work.

 - We provide property developers, homeowners, builders, and landlords with conducting measured surveys, producing Floor Plans and Lease Plans, and proposed drawings as well.

-# What Constitutes a Land Registry Compliant Lease Plan?
+# What Constitutes A Land Registry Compliant Lease Plan?

 Any new leases with terms of 7 years or more or allocated leases with a minimum of 7 years remaining must officially register with Land Registry, and a lease agreement is necessary to do so.